sbslee/fuc/docs/cli.rst

    $ fuc fuc-demux -h
    usage: fuc fuc-demux [-h] [--sheet PATH] reports output

-   This command will parse the Reports directory from the bcl2fastq or bcl2fastq2 prograrm.
+   This command will parse, and extract various statistics from, HTML files in the Reports directory created by the bcl2fastq or bcl2fastq2 prograrm.

-   After creating the output directory, the command will write the following files:
+   After creating an output directory, the command will write the following files:
-     - flowcell_summary.csv
+     - flowcell-summary.csv
-     - lane_summary.csv
+     - lane-summary.csv
-     - top_unknown_barcodes.csv
+     - top-unknown-barcodes.csv
      - reports.pdf

+   Use '--sheet' to sort samples in the lane-summary.csv file in the same order as your SampleSheet.csv file.
+You can also provide a modified version of your SampleSheet.csv file to subset samples for the lane-summary.csv and reports.pdf files.

    Usage examples:
      $ fuc fuc-demux Reports output